sjwright90/sankeyfromtextdata/README.md

 # sankey-diagrams
 Make a sankey diagram

-'''This file contains a series of functions used to transform and manipulate a csv or xlsx file into a format appropriate for drawing a Sankey diagram and then producing said sankey diagram.
+This file contains a series of functions used to transform and manipulate tabular text data into a format appropriate for drawing a Sankey diagram and then producing said sankey diagram.
 The tabular data does already need to be in a specific format.
 Each column should represent one event (in this case a given class offered in a given year).
 Each row will be an individual